Skip to main content

 With the banner deployed and ready to accept a consent choice, you now need to send this consent choice to Shopify so that it handles the behavior of pixels within Shopify.
 This is required if you are using built in tracking pixels from Facebook, TikTok, and other vendors with deep integrations into the product.

-When a user makes a Consent choice with DataGrail, the preferences are saved and available as a callback function, which you can use as the basis for writing code to map DataGrail consent preference options to Shopify's tracking options.
-The code should call the setTrackingConsent API method with the mapped result.
+When a user makes a consent choice with DataGrail, the preferences are saved and available as a callback function.
+You can use this callback to write custom code that maps DataGrail consent categories to Shopify's tracking options.
+Your code should call the setTrackingConsent API method with the mapped result.

 <script>